African Union suspends Sudan after military coup | DW | 27.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The African Union has suspended Sudan's participation in activities until the restoration of a civilian-led authority.
-Earlier, the EU had condemned the army for toppling Prime Minister Abdullah Hamdok's government.
+Earlier, the EU has condemned the army for toppling Prime Minister Abdullah Hamdok's government.

 The African Union on Wednesday suspended Sudan from all its activities until civilian rule is restored in the country.